MdRashid62/find-me-meal/README.md

 - Connect to API and get meals
 - Display meals in DOM with image and hover effect
 - Click on meal and see the details
-- Click on generate button and fetch & display a r
+- Click on generate button and fetch & display a ra